winseros/Qt6Renderer/README.md

 ### GDB

 1. Copy the [qt6renderer](./python/gdb/qt6renderer/) folder somewhere at your system.
-2. Place the [gdbinit](https://man7.org/linux/man-pages/man5/gdbinit.5.html) in the any of the supported places at your system.
+2. Place the [gdbinit][gdbinit] in the any of the supported places at your system.
 3. Add the following content to the `gdbinit`:
    ```python
    python sys.path.append('/where/the/qt6renderer/folder/is/at/your/system')